What is a Topographic Survey?

 - The complexity of the terrain

-- The level or details and accuracy required
+- The level or detail and accuracy required

 Equipment /Tools for Topographic Survey